BOGZOERT/ShopLF/README.md

 # ShopLF
 Hi this is a test task.
-4 pager with connected database.
+4 pager with and connected database.

-Home:
+Pages:
+- Home
 - Category page
 - Card Product
 - Basket